MLatIBDM/TP_classification/README.md

 > #### Let's play a bit with learning parameters and Network architecure
 > OK now, i let you play a little bit with the learning parameters and network architecture to try to improve your numbers and achieve a better accuracy on both Validation and Test set.<br>
-> Try everyting your want: increase/decrease learning size, batch_size, epochs, weight_decay, momentum ...<br>
+> Try everyting you want: increase/decrease learning size, batch_size, epochs, weight_decay, momentum ...<br>
 > Add/remove layers, add/remove more neurons ... <br>
 > Change the Trainin/Validation/Test proportions ... <br>
-> So in some word: have fun and improve ! :)<br>
+> So in some word: have fun, maybe you can crash your virtual machine, but try to improve and understand why ! :)<br>